 Find a Doctor’s Practice That Works for You

 One important issue is the care you get.
 Find a practice like Broadgate General Practice that can put your needs first and be there for you when you need the right kind of support for your mental and physical health.
 The service you choose should work for you and be able to fit around your needs and your lifestyle.
 It’ll mean you never avoid getting the medical attention you need.
+In the meantime, plant based supplements for stress relief might help as well.

 When we’re stressed about something (such as coronavirus), our thoughts tend to speed up.
 Taking 10 minutes or so to practice mindfulness can help produce a sense of calmness.
 Make time to unwind and remind yourself that strong feelings will fade.
 Try taking in deep breaths.
 Try to do activities you usually enjoy.